Digital Sculpting | Animation Software | Autodesk

 Tool and process names have been taken directly from real-world sculpting so the software speaks your language.

-3D modelling expresses lines and curves by the points between them, the polygon enlarged in the relevant dimension to enable textures, and other properties.
+3D modeling expresses lines and curves by the points between them, the polygon enlarged in the relevant dimension to enable textures, and other properties.

 Using digital sculpting tools, artists can manipulate the mesh of polygons themselves.
-That lets creators drill down ever further, one layer at a time, adding more detail by manipulating the mesh using actions inspired by physical sculpting, such as pushing, pulling, pinching and smoothing.
+That lets creators drill down ever farther, one layer at a time, adding more detail by manipulating the mesh using actions inspired by physical sculpting, such as pushing, pulling, pinching, and smoothing.